hubleto/developer/v0/book/content/pages/home.md

 Hubleto developer guide

 <div class="alert alert-info">
-  Hubleto is a web-application framework combining other popular libraries like <b>ReactJS, TailwindCSS, Adios, Twig or Primereact</b>.
+  Hubleto is a web-application framework combining other popular libraries like <b>ReactJS, TailwindCSS, Twig or Primereact</b>.
 Has many built-in features and repository of <b>free apps</b> ready for your project.<br/>
   <br/>
   <b>In only few minutes</b>, you can have your development environment with lots of <a href="apps">apps</a> and popular libraries ready.<br/>
-  <a href="install" style="text-decoration:none"><pre><code>/var/www/html/hubleto > composer create-project hubleto/project .
+  <a href="install" style="text-decoration:none"><pre><code>/var/www/html/hubleto > composer create-project hubleto/dev .
 /var/www/html/hubleto > php hubleto init</code></pre></a>
   <div class="text-gray-400 text-xs text-right">Example usage of <a href="cli-agent">CLI agent</a></div>
 </div>